 The Trails Are at Their Best

-Many of Capitol Reef’s best hikes are significantly more enjoyable in March than in summer — simply because you’re not fighting the heat.
-The Cohab Canyon Trail, the Rim Overlook, and the Grand Wash are all excellent choices in spring conditions.
-The longer backcountry routes, like the Cathedral Valley Loop, become more accessible as muddy roads from winter dry out through the month.
-If you’ve had Capitol Reef’s backcountry on your list, late March is one of the best times to attempt it.
+A lot of Capitol Reef’s best hikes are just more enjoyable in March than in summer — you’re not fighting the heat, and you can actually cover some ground.
+The Cohab Canyon Trail, the Rim Overlook, Grand Wash — all excellent in spring conditions.
+The longer backcountry routes like the Cathedral Valley Loop get more accessible as the muddy roads from winter dry out through the month.
+If Capitol Reef’s backcountry has been on your list, late March is one of the better times to attempt it.

 Come See It for Yourself

-At The Lodge at Red River Ranch, March is one of our favorite times of year.
-The Fremont River runs clear and quick with snowmelt from the higher country.
+March is one of our favorite times of year at the Lodge.
+The Fremont River runs clear and quick with snowmelt from the high country.
 The landscape has a freshness to it that summer doesn’t quite match.
-Evenings are cool enough to make a fire feel welcome, and mornings are still, quiet, and extraordinarily clear.
+Evenings are cool enough to make a fire feel right.
+Mornings are still and quiet and extraordinarily clear.

-If you haven’t visited in early spring before, we’d encourage you to give March a serious look.
-You might find, as many of our guests do, that it becomes your favorite time to come back.
+If you haven’t visited in early spring before, we’d really encourage you to give March a serious look.
+A lot of guests who try it once find it becomes their favorite time to come back.
 Book your stay here — we’d love to have you.

 ]]>